Marcano-Pannuto-ERSP/set-rtc-time/README.md

-If no optional arguments are entered, then the program will run 100 trials to determine the average offset, with time accuracy within 0.02 seconds, FOS is set to 1 (automatic switching when an oscillator failure is detected), AOS is set to 0 (will use XT oscillator when the system is powered from the battery), the alarm is enabled, and the alarm pulse is 1/4 seconds
+If no optional arguments are entered, then the program will run 100 trials to determine the average offset, with time accuracy within 0.02 seconds, FOS is set to 1 (automatic switching when an oscillator failure is detected), AOS is set to 0 (will use XT oscillator when the system is powered from the battery), the alarm is disabled, and the alarm pulse is 1/4 seconds